A Flamboyance of Flamingos

 - beautiful illustrations accompany the text;

-- an engaging book for introducing collective nouns;
+- an engaging book for introducing or reviewing collective nouns;

 - this is a small-format, hardcover book measuring 15.7cm x 15.7cm;